NethermindEth/nethermind/.github/pull_request_template.md

 ## Documentation

-#### Requires documentation change?
+#### Requires documentation update

 - [ ] Yes
 - [ ] No

-_Link to documentation or issue about change which needs to be added with "docs" label (example: https://github.com/NethermindEth/nethermind/issues/5856)_
+_If yes, fill in the details here or link the PR to docs update.
+Remove if not applicable._

-#### Requires better explanation in Release Notes?
+#### Requires explanation in Release Notes

 - [ ] Yes
 - [ ] No

-_If yes, please put some better description (new parameters, how it affect node and user expeirence) here._
+_If yes, fill in the details here.
+Remove if not applicable._

 ## Remarks